 Example: A small office runs its phone service without hiring an in-house tech team.
 You get fewer tech issues and more time to focus on core business tasks.
 Cloud PBX and VoIP phone system tools offer smart features with minimal setup.

-Comparing Cloud PBX vs Traditional On-Premise PBX
+Cloud PBX vs Traditional On-Premise PBX: What is Right for Your Business?

 Cloud-Based PBX: Agile, Affordable, Remote-Ready

-Feature Traditional PBX Cloud PBX
+Feature Traditional On-Premise PBX Cloud PBX

 Scalability Slow, hardware-dependent Fast, software-based